kapalk/cStyleGAN/README.md

 # cStyleGAN
-This repository contains the implementation and audio sampels of Conditional Speech Generation with StyleGAN paper.
+This repository contains the implementation and audio sampels of Conditional Spoken Digit Generation with StyleGAN paper.